 How to Book a Bridge Lift

-Due to planned public events taking place at Tower Bridge on Friday 17, Saturday 18 and Sunday 19 February 2017, we politely ask that no bridge lifts are requested for between 11:00 and 22:00 on these days.
+Due to planned public events taking place at Tower Bridge on Friday 22, Saturday 23 and Sunday 24 September 2017, we politely ask that no Bridge lifts are requested for between 11:00 and 22:00 on these days.

-Bridge lifts are available at no charge, 24 hours a day, 365 days a year.
+Bridge lifts are available at no charge, 24 hours a day.

 The requirements of the City of London (various powers) Act 1971 and certain other conditions need to be met.